-The Minister for Planning has introduced permanent planning controls to inform the future development of the Central City area, including building heights.
-For more information on Amendment C270 to the Melbourne Planning Scheme, visit Planning Schemes Online.
+The Minister for Planning has introduced permanent planning controls to inform the future development of the Central City area, including building heights, through Amendment C270 to the Melbourne Planning Scheme.

 Amendment GC41 applied the Design and Development Overlay to the flight paths of helipads at six Victorian public hospitals to protect operational airspace of helicopters.

 The Commonwealth Department of Infrastructure, Regional Development and Cities has published information about the protected airspace of Commonwealth leased airports:

 - CASA Advisory Circular AC 139-5(1) – Plume Rise Assessments

 - Airports (Protection of Airspace) Regulations 1996